 Versatile students can be involved in multiple performing vocal ensembles and it is not uncommon to be in both instrumental and vocal groups.
 Musicians are given the opportunity to receive a graded credit for their participation within a vocal ensemble by electing to perform before a jury each list.

 Talented Hill vocalists have the opportunity to audition for various choral festivals throughout the academic year.

-- Chamber Choir (year-long, auditioned course)
+- Chamber Choir (year-long, auditioned course, graded or non-graded)

 - Hilltones (select a cappella male ensemble)